This article was updated on June 1st, 2023

-Our team of dog experts has put together a list of things to do for owners as they prepare for that heart-wrenching day when they have to put their dog down.
-These tips are meant to make the dog’s passing easier and less stressful on both owner and dog so that the owner can really focus on their pet at a critical time.
+Our certified dog trainers Mindy Waite (Ph.D., CPDT-KA) and Julie Burgess (CPDT-KA) have put together a list of things to do for owners as they prepare for that heart-wrenching day when they have to put their dog down.

 Special Things to do with Your Dog Before Your Veterinarian Visit

-Before putting your dog down, it’s important to cherish those last few days and weeks together.
+It is important to cherish those last few days and weeks together.
 Of course, you will already have years of memories to fondly look back on.
-Yet it’s never too late to create some extra special ones and spoil your fur baby.
+Yet it’s never too late to create some extra special ones and spoil your fur baby: